Do the Digit Insurance

 • Limit caffeine consumption on the day of blood donation.

-• Consume balanced meals leading up to the donation and afterwards.
-This keeps the blood glucose levels low and helps control the condition.
+• Consume balanced meals before and after the donation.
+This keeps blood glucose levels low and helps control the condition.

-• Drink adequate amounts of water while leading up to the donation.
+• Drink adequate amounts of water before the donation.
 They must increase their water intake a few days before the scheduled donation.

 • Consume iron-rich foods or take an iron supplement one to two weeks before donating blood.